 ‘It never does.
 You have to learn to read it… Now, what did you see?’
 Granny closes her eyes briefly.

 ‘Nothing special.
-Just images from Aurora Skies and possibly Norway.
+Just images from Iceland and possibly Norway.
 Landscapes… Can I get you something, Granny?’

 ‘Thank you, dear child.
 I’ll lie down and rest as soon as we’ve drawn Linn back to us again.’
-She sighs, ‘Take your time to think about it.
-The clue is forcibly there…’
+She sighs.
+‘Take your time to think about it.
+The clue is forcibly there somewhere…’

 Taïga nods, but she doesn’t think there is any clue.
 Linn probably just thought about her birth country and that was it.
 ‘We should wake her up before Loki comes.
 Are you sure you’ll be all right, Granny?’